 The Beveridge scheme provided for universal pensions at a low level.
 Pensioners were likely to be on low incomes, and in the 1970s more than half the people in the lowest 20% of the income distribution were elderly.

 The Pensions Credit has now replaced the previous means-tested support.
 The "Guarantee Credit", replacing Income Support and the Minimum Income Guarantee, offers a basic means-tested minimum.
 The Savings Credit allows extra income to be retained for people within a narrow band of income.
-It is complicated, and take-up is uncertain.
+It is complicated, and take-up is uncertain; the government thinks that half all pensioners should qualify.

 Tax allowances for children were first introduced in 1909, and Family Allowances in 1945.
 Titmuss, in 1955, made the important argument that tax allowances and benefits were really two aspects of the same thing, a principle which has gradually gained acceptance since then.
 Child Benefit, combining the two, was passed into law in 1975 (though, because it was controversial, it was not implemented for two years after that).